Far117/The-Collatz-Playground/README.md

 # The-Collatz-Playground
+I wanted to learn about the type of thinking that comes with higher mathematics.

-My adventures with the Collatz Conjecture, documented to learn LaTeX
+I also wanted to learn LaTeX

+Why not write this?